DarkStarSword/3d-fixes/README.md

 An alternative to Unity Asset Explorer, to extract assets (currently limited to shaders) from Unity 4 and Unity 5 games in batch.

+### unity_asset_bundle_extractor.py ###
+Parses Unity asset bundle files from games that use them (currently Unity 5.3+ UnityFS LZ4 & uncompressed variants only) to extract shaders in batch.
+These files are conceptually similar to the files parsed with unity_asset_extractor.py, but they are distinct in that they use an additional container format, and are typically used for DLC.
+These may be found in the
+\*\_Data/StreamingAssets/Bundles directory of a Unity game.
+They contain asset files that unity_asset_extractor.py can parse, and it will automatically be called on these files.
+This script uses a block based on-demand decompression scheme to significantly speed up the process for larger asset bundles.

 ### dx11shaderanalyse.py ###
 Decodes some information in the ISGN & OSGN sections of DX11 shaders.